Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 > [!NOTE]
 > To download a sample project which demonstrates how to set up a rebinding user interface with Input System APIs, open the Package Manager, select the Input System Package, and choose the sample project "Rebinding UI" to download.

-Runtime rebinding allows users of your application to set their own Bindings.
+Runtime rebinding allows users of your application to set their own bindings.

-To allow users to choose their own Bindings interactively, use the  [`InputActionRebindingExtensions.RebindingOperation`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions.RebindingOperation) class.
-Call the [`PerformInteractiveRebinding()`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions.PerformInteractiveRebinding(UnityEngine.InputSystem.InputAction,System.Int32)) method on an Action to create a rebinding operation.
-This operation waits for the Input System to register any input from any Device which matches the Action's expected Control type, then uses [`InputBinding.overridePath`](xref:UnityEngine.InputSystem.InputBinding.overridePath) to assign the Control path for that Control to the Action's Bindings.
-If the user actuates multiple Controls, the rebinding operation chooses the Control with the highest [magnitude](xref:input-system-controls#control-actuation).
+To allow users to choose their own bindings interactively, use the  [`InputActionRebindingExtensions.RebindingOperation`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions.RebindingOperation) class.
+Call the [`PerformInteractiveRebinding()`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions.PerformInteractiveRebinding(UnityEngine.InputSystem.InputAction,System.Int32)) method on an action to create a rebinding operation.
+This operation waits for the Input System to register any input from any device which matches the action's expected control type, then uses [`InputBinding.overridePath`](xref:UnityEngine.InputSystem.InputBinding.overridePath) to assign the control path for that control to the action's bindings.
+If the user actuates multiple controls, the rebinding operation chooses the control with the highest [magnitude](xref:input-system-controls#control-actuation).

 > [!IMPORTANT]
 > You must dispose of [`InputActionRebindingExtensions.RebindingOperation`](xref:UnityEngine.InputSystem.InputActionRebindingExtensions.RebindingOperation) instances via `Dispose()`, so that they don't leak memory on the unmanaged memory heap.